GUIDE

 Troubleshooting

-Verify your internet connection and ensure https://workunit.app is accessible.
-If using a proxy or VPN, check that it allows connections to our domain.
+Verify your internet connection and ensure https://workunit.app is reachable.
+If you use a proxy or VPN, confirm it allows connections to the Workunit domain.

-Make sure you complete the OAuth flow in your browser.
-If authentication fails, check that third-party cookies are enabled for workunit.app or try in an incognito window.
+Complete the OAuth flow in your browser.
+If it fails, check whether third-party cookies are blocked for workunit.app or retry in an incognito window.

-Most tool errors include helpful messages.
-Common issues: missing required fields, invalid IDs, or insufficient permissions.
-Check that you have access to the organization and resources you're trying to modify.
+Most tool errors include a useful message.
+Common causes are missing required fields, invalid IDs, or insufficient permissions in the current organization.